Milos Bucket List: Amazing Places to Visit in Milos, Greece

 Learning about mining heritage at the Mining Museum

 Mining has been one of the island’s strongest economic activities since the Neolithic Period and produces the largest obsidian in the Mediterranean region.

-At some point, the island also produced more Sulphur than any other place in the prehistoric world and provided a decent amount of alum deposits.
+The island also produced more Sulphur than any other place in the prehistoric world and provided a decent amount of alum deposits.

 Explore the catacombs of Milos

 Though not as famous as the catacombs in Rome or even close to home in Jerusalem’s Mount Olives, these underground crypts networks are must-see.
 They dated as back as the 1st century AD and were used by early Christians as a burial site.

 The catacombs remained abandoned for many centuries until 1840, when they were excavated by Ludwig Ross from Germany.

 Walk towards the east edge of the town, and you will find a narrow staircase leading up the hill.
 The 13th century Venetian Castle is atop the slope that should be explored separately.